Kkevsterrr/geneva_website/content/about/_index.md

 Unlike prior work, we do not manually create censorship evasion strategies: Geneva finds them automatically.
 Then, _after_ Geneva finds how to evade censorship, we analyze its output to learn more about how censors work.
 This has led to interesting insights, like how China's great firewall synchronizes its state or how it processes packets.

 Sometimes, like with the strategy to the left, we conclude that Geneva has found a bug in the censor.
 This strategy is an example of the _Segmentation_ species Geneva discovered in China against the Great Firewall by segmenting the forbidden request twice at specific indices.
-Though the Great Fireall can normally reassemble segments, by segmenting twice at specific bounds, we can still evade censorship.
+Though the Great Fireall can normally reassemble segments, by segmenting twice at these bounds, we can trick the Great Firewall into ignoring our request to evade censorship.

 {{% /flex-column %}}
 {{< /flex >}}